Odyssey Mobile Adventures provides entertainment for all events

 While they tend to stay within Southern Maryland, Washington and Northern Virginia, the gentlemen have traveled as far north as New Jersey and as far south as Georgia for events, all depending on the demand and interest they receive.

 “We’re just trying to figure out where our niche is going to go.
-People don’t realize ... that escape rooms and axe throwing booths exist in a mobile form,” Handrick said.
+People don’t realize … that escape rooms and ax-throwing booths exist in a mobile form,” Handrick said.
 “People don’t understand they can get that, and I just want to get that information out there.”

 Twitter: @RVollandIndy